 If you are the kind of person that likes to buy the coffee beans instead of the coffee grounds then this is an item that you must have.
 Don’t bring a heavy one though.
 The ones listed below are lightweight and perfecting to take with you outdoors.

 I believe that you should use either an insulated coffee mug or an enamel coffee mug.
 Both of these styles are very durable for camping and backpacking trips.
 I have two enamel mugs and they have stood up well to the bumps and drops.
-You can view these here or any of the ones below for ideas.
+You can view these here from REI or any of the ones below for ideas.